-Profit before income tax for the period increased from EUR 16.1 million to EUR 20.8 million by EUR 4.7 million or 29.2%.
-This increase is mainly due to the increase in revenues and the gross profit margin.
+Profit before income tax for the period increased from EUR 20.9 million to EUR 21.3 million by kEUR 496 or 2.4%.
+This increase is mainly due to the decrease of administrative expenses as there were IPO costs last year in 2012 and the increase in revenues in 2013.